 For Christ is the end of the law for righteousness to everyone who believes.Romans 10:4(NASB)

-The Jews had a zeal for the Lord, and a passion for the Law, for they desired to be righteous in their own eyes, but a righteousness that differed entirely from the perfect, godly righteousness that the Lord desires of His children.
+The Jews had a zeal for the Lord and a passion for the Law, for they desired to be righteous in their own eyes.
+However, their view of righteousness differed entirely from the perfect, godly righteousness that the Lord desires of His children.

 The purpose of the Law was to reveal unrighteousness and to bring a sinner to repentance before a holy God, but the Word of God identifies two types of righteousness - one that stems from a works-based morality, which is achieved by rigorously keeping the Law, while the other is a faith-based righteousness, which comes from humbly trusting Jesus as Saviour and depending on Him at all times and for all things.